The Human Error in Cybersecurity

 On a warm November morning in 2017, Uber had finally announced a breach it concealed for an entire year where personal information and license plates of 600,000 drivers and personal data of 57 million users had been compromised.
 Uber tried to negotiate and retrieve the data without notifying those affected and even paid a ransom of USD 100,000 (registered as a bug bounty).
 One of the top unicorns was being exposed by two external individuals who gained access to the information stored in the third-party cloud service.
 How did it happen?
 Should we blame the cloud provider?
 Definitely not.

 Companies often miss the learning point of such incidents, frequently assuming there is a tool that will come to their rescue.
-In a recent study of 50 major data breaches, inadequate technology solutions contributed to 28% of the attacks, and the remaining 72% of successful hacks stemmed from the failures in people & processes; namely phishing emails, malicious insiders and IT configuration errors.
+In a study of 50 major data breaches, inadequate technology solutions contributed to 28% of the attacks, and the remaining 72% of successful hacks stemmed from the failures in people and processes; namely phishing emails, malicious insiders and IT configuration errors.
+Also, according to Stanford University, roughly 88% of data breaches are caused by a mistake made by an employee.
 Even more surprisingly, an IBM study revealed that human error was the primary reason for 95% of cybersecurity breaches.
-The main types of errors are either skill-based or decision-based.
-Therefore, cyber training and practice can make a crucial difference in the number of cybersecurity breaches.

 Cyber Training